 This enthalpy calculator will help you calculate the change in enthalpy of a reaction.
-Read on to learn how to calculate enthalpy and what is its definition.
-We will also explain the difference between endothermic and exothermic reaction, as well as provide you with an example of calculations.
+Read on to learn how to calculate enthalpy and its definition.
+We will also explain the difference between endothermic and exothermic reactions, as well as provide you with an example of calculations.

 What is enthalpy?

 Enthalpy measures the total energy of a thermodynamic system — either in the form of heat or volume multiplied by pressure.
 It is a state function depending only on the equilibrium state of a system.

 The more interesting quantity is the change of enthalpy — the total energy that was exchanged within a system.
 It is a simplified description of the energy transfer (energy is in the form of heat or work done during expansion).